Honey (Mariah Carey song): Critical reception

+Accolades

 Chart performance

 "Honey" was Carey's third single to debut atop the Billboard Hot 100.
 Additionally, the song became her 12th chart-topper, breaking the fifth place record she had shared with Madonna and Whitney Houston.
 It replaced "Mo Money Mo Problems" by The Notorious B.I.G. featuring Puff Daddy and Mase, and it was replaced by Boyz II Men's "4 Seasons of Loneliness".
 At this point, Carey was tied with The Supremes for fourth most US number ones, behind Michael Jackson with thirteen, and Elvis Presley and The Beatles with 17 and 20, respectively.
 "Honey" was certified double-platinum by the Recording Industry Association of America (RIAA), denoting shipments of over two million units.
 The song stalled at number two on the Hot R&B/Hip-Hop Songs (behind "You Make Me Wanna..." by Usher), spending 22 weeks in the chart.
 "Honey" finished number 32 on the Billboard end of year chart for 1997.
 In Canada, the song debuted on the RPM Singles Chart at forty-eight on the RPM issue dated August 18, 1997, and reached the top of the chart on September 22, 1997.
 It was present on the chart for a total of 20 weeks, and ranked 18 on the RPM Year-end chart for 1997.

 The song debuted on the UK Singles Chart on September 6, 1997, at its peak of number three, becoming Carey’s 13th top ten single, and spent a total of eight weeks in the chart.
 "Honey" is Carey's 15th best-selling single in the United Kingdom as of 2010, with estimated sales of over 200,000.
 In Australia, "Honey" peaked at number eight on the charts, spending a total of 19 weeks in the chart.
 It was certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of over 35,000 units.
 In New Zealand, the song peaked at number three, and stayed in the chart for 14 weeks.
 The song's success in most other worldwide markets was moderate, with it not reaching the same peaks as Carey's previous singles.
 While "Honey" peaked at number 12 in Finland, it fell dropped out of the chart the next week, spending a total of only one week in the chart.
 In Sweden, the song performed well, peaking at number eight and staying within the chart for ten weeks.
 In Austria and France, "Honey" peaked at number 39, spending one and four weeks on the charts, respectively.
 The song peaked at number 29 and 30 in Belgium Flanders and Wallonia.